kyleterry/tenyks/README.md

 ## Testing

-I'm a horrible person.
-There aren't tests yet.
-I'll get right on this...
+I'm a horrible person. ~~There aren't tests yet.
+I'll get right on this...~~.
+There are only a few tests.

 ## Services